enkidevs/curriculum/blockchain/fundamentals/the-blockchain/what-is-a-blockchain.md

 ---
 ## Practice

-Identify the item that `is not` part of a blockchain:
+Identify the first application of a blockchain:

 ???

+* peer-to-peer payment system
-* Database
+* domain name registration
-* Set of transactions
+* distributed database of public records
-* Miner
-* Cryptography
-* Reward
+* proof-of-concept for cryptographic mechanisms

 ---
 ## Revision

 A blockchain is a ??? network.

-* decentralized
+* distributed
 * centralized
+* free

 ---
 ## Quiz